uzm99/ENCE_4110_Unai_Zurbano/Lab4/Readme.md

 <h2 id="Part IV">Part IV — BCD Counter</h2>

 ### Objective
-Create a BCD counter in one second intervals.
+Create a BCD counter operating at one-second intervals.

 ### Logic / Design
-A 1 second counter module is created using the previos parts.
-Instead of generating a model for 1 second only, a generic clock reduction module is implemented.
-This way, if the frequecy of the clock is needed to adjust, only a local parameter in the main module is modified.
+A 1-second counter module is created using previous components.
+Instead of generating a fixed 1-second model, a generic clock divider module is implemented.
+This allows frequency adjustment by simply modifying a local parameter in the main module.

-Another BCD counter module is implemented to increment the value each second and count tens, hundreds and thousands when the previous digit reaches 9.
+A BCD counter module increments the value each second and counts tens, hundreds, and thousands when the previous digit reaches 9.

-And the individual digits are displayed in the 7-segmetn displays using a BCD decoder module.
+Each digit is then displayed on the 7-segment displays using a BCD decoder module.

 ### Implementation